top of page

 Pleasure horse/pony showing rules

-1 August 2023 to 31 July 2024
+1 August 2025 to 31 July 2026

-Pleasure Horse/Pony means those animals who do not fit the mould of a Show Horse/Pony.
+Pleasure Horse/Pony means those animals who do not fit the mold of a Show Horse/Pony.
 We welcome any breed (e.g. Appaloosas, Quarter Horses, Standardbreds, Clyde X) and colour.
 They should be an uncomplicated and genuine pleasure to ride.
 Whilst they do not possess the show quality conformation of a show horse, they should in their own way be a delight to ride, with impeccable manners.
+A “pleasure mount” is NOT an inexperienced mount with show quality conformation who is destined for the open show ring.

 GENERAL RULES

-2. Horses/ponies must never have been placed first in an open show ring class including working hunter.
-However, members may apply for dispensation to NZEPS.
-Please note - open show ring includes wins in novice classes in a ring defined open i.e. saddle hunter, park hack etc this also includes NZ Show Council and Showing Championships.
+Please note - open show ring includes wins in novice classes in a ring defined open i.e.saddle hunter, park hack etc, this also includes NZ Show Council and Showing Championships.

 3. Riders may be registered with other bodies.